 Devising your pricing strategy

 A good pricing strategy isn’t something that’s solely based on competitive pricing.
-There are many other factor that should be taken into account while devising a pricing strategy for your business.
+Many other factors should be taken into account while devising a pricing strategy for your business.
 Before getting started with the process, there are some prerequisites.

 1. Understand your buyer personas